Easy apple crisp recipe! This simple homemade apple crisp makes a pan of juicy baked apples topped with cinnamon sugar crumble topping.

 Can I use more than one type of apple?

 Absolutely!
-I like to use at least two different types of baking apples when I make apple crisp and apple pies.
+I like to use at least two different types of baking apples when I make things like apple crisp, apple pies, and apple sauce.

 Using more than one type of apple gives the crisp or pie more complex flavor than just using one type of apple.